-When people decide to divorce, they often don't know what to expect.
-After all, divorce is a complicated legal process, and it can be full of unpleasant surprises and frustrating delays.
-It's always helpful to review a legal divorce timeline to give you a general understanding of what's likely to happen during your divorce case so you can help you feel more comfortable at an uncomfortable time.
+When people decide to divorce or go through a dissolution of marriage, they often don't know what to expect.
+After all, divorce is a complicated legal process.
+It can be full of unpleasant surprises and frustrating delays.
+It's helpful to review a legal divorce timeline to give you a general understanding of what's likely to happen during your divorce case so you can feel more comfortable at an uncomfortable time.

-The following chronology gives a general idea of how an average divorce will proceed, although your divorce may not follow the exact timeline below because of specific issues between you and your spouse or because of specific laws in your state.
+The following chronology gives a general idea of how an average divorce will proceed.
+However, your divorce may not follow the timeline below because of specific issues between you and your spouse or specific laws in your state.

-Learn more about state-specific laws on our divorce law legal answers page, or download FindLaw's Guide to Getting a Divorce.
+Learn more about state-specific laws by downloading FindLaw's Guide to Getting a Divorce.

 1. Starting the Divorce Legal Process

-To start off the divorce, one of the spouses gets a lawyer (or they may choose to represent themselves), who writes up a divorce petition (also known as a complaint), which is a legal document that says why the spouse wants a divorce and how he or she wants to settle finances, custody, and other issues.
-Divorce lawyers will help you navigate this aspect of family law.
+To start the divorce, one of the spouses gets a lawyer (or they may choose to represent themselves), who writes up a divorce petition (also known as a complaint).
+A divorce petition is a legal document that says why the spouse wants a divorce and how he or she wants to settle finances, custody, and other issues.
+A family law attorney will help you navigate this aspect of the process.
+An attorney will also advise you if a legal separation is necessary while the divorce proceeds.
+A legal separation can establish child custody and child support or spousal support during the divorce.

 2. Filing and Serving the Complaint